An Improved Composition Theorem of a Universal Relation and Most Functions via Effective Restriction: Preliminaries and Notations

 Now we show the rectangle property is true for every classical state pair. \begin{fact} Given two input pairs $(x,y),(x^\prime,y^\prime)$, if both $(x,y),(x^\prime,y^\prime)$ are consistent with some classical state pair $(u,v)$, then input pairs $(x,y^\prime),(x^\prime,y)$ are also consistent with the classical state pair $(u,v)$. \end{fact} \begin{proof}We prove this fact by induction on the depth of the state pair.
 Initially, $(u,v)$ are roots of two trees $\Pi_A, \Pi_B$, $X$(respectively $Y$) is associated with root $u$(respectively $v$), if both $(x,y),(x^\prime,y^\prime)$ are consistent with the classical state pair $(u,v)$, $x,x^\prime \in X$ and $y,y^\prime \in Y$, thus $(x,y^\prime),(x^\prime,y)$ are also consistent with the classical state pair $(u,v)$.
 Now assume there are two input pairs $(x,y),(x^\prime,y^\prime)$ which are consistent with some classical state pair $(u^\prime,v^\prime)$, and let $u, v$ be parent nodes of $u^\prime,v^\prime$ respectively.
 W.l.o.g., assume the classical state pair $(u, v)$ transits to $(u^\prime,v^\prime)$ via action pair $(\texttt{s(0),r(0)})$.
 Since $(x,y),(x^\prime,y^\prime)$ are consistent with $(u^\prime,v^\prime)$, they must be also consistent with $(u,v)$ in the first place, by induction hypothesis, $(x,y^\prime),(x^\prime,y)$ are consistent with $(u,v)$, we will show $(x,y^\prime),(x^\prime,y)$ are also consistent with $(u^\prime,v^\prime)$.
 Now since $(x,y),(x^\prime,y^\prime)$ are consistent with $(u^\prime,v^\prime)$, $x, x^\prime \in X_{u:\texttt{s(0)}}$ and $y, y^\prime \in Y_{v:\texttt{r}}$.
 Therefore, given input pairs $(x,y^\prime),(x^\prime,y)$ at state pair $(u,v)$, after Alice and Bob take actions $\texttt{s(0),r(0)}$ respectively, the protocol also enters state $(u^\prime,v^\prime)$, thus $(x,y^\prime),(x^\prime,y)$ are also consistent with $(u^\prime,v^\prime)$ as required. \end{proof}

 \paragraph{Partially half-duplex communication} When we handle a communication problem similar to the multiplexor, we consider a more restricted model of half-duplex communication with adversary which is called the \emph{partially half-duplex} communication model.
-In such model, two players' input contains two parts: Alice gets $(f,x)$ and Bob gets $(g,y)$.
+In such model, each player's input contains two parts: Alice gets $(f,x)$ and Bob gets $(g,y)$.
 They can use a half-duplex protocol for their task but not with its full power, when $f=g$, the protocol is only allowed to perform classical rounds.
-We use $\mathsf{CC^{phd}}$ to denote the communication complexity of a problem in partially half-duplex mode with adversary.
+We use $\mathsf{CC^{phd}}$ to denote the communication complexity of a problem in partially half-duplex model with adversary.